-Part II Submittal Process
+B. Part II Submittal Process

-Once a system is complete, the Approved Vendor will complete Part II of the application.
+Once a system is completed and energized (and after ICC approval of the system's application for a REC contract (or Product Order), the Approved Vendor will complete Part II of the application.
 Part II will consist of uploading information verifying completion of the project and confirming that the specifications have not changed from the Part I application.
-If the final system size is larger than the proposed system size such that it would cause the system to change from the up-to-10 kW category to the over-10 kW category, the payment terms will be adjusted from the full payment on energization to 20% payment on energization and the balance paid over the next four years.
-The price per REC will also be changed to the applicable REC price for the over-10 kW category in the block open at the time the system is energized.

-For systems over 10 kW, any adders are granted based on the final system size in Part II rather than the initial system size in Part I. A system that is developed at a size smaller than the original application will not be eligible for additional adders.
+If the final system size is larger than the proposed system size such that it would cause the system to change from the up-to-10 kW category to the over-10 kW category, the payment terms will be adjusted from the full payment on energization to 20% payment on energization and the balance paid over the next four years; the reverse is also true.
+Additionally, for any increase in system size based on the block open at the time the system is energized.
+A system that is developed at a size smaller than the original application will not be eligible for additional price adders.

 A project's REC payment is based on the quantity of RECs estimated to be produced by the system, and this amount will be considered the lesser of the estimated production in Part I and Part II of the application.
 In this way, a system that is built smaller than planned will not benefit from excess REC payments that the final system cannot support as a result of its decreased production estimate.
 On the opposite side, if a project's final size is larger than the planned size, an increase in the REC payment could present unexpected budget management challenges.

-An Approved Vendor has the option of canceling and resubmitting a system if the final size is larger than the proposed system or if it desires to have the system change from a distributed generation project to a community solar project, or vice versa.
-However, the REC price will be that of the Block open at the time of resubmission, not of the original submittal.
+If the final size differs (whether larger or smaller) from the size submitted in Part I of the project application and the difference exceeds the larger of 5 kW or 25%, then the system will be removed from the contract, with the option to re-apply to the ABP.
+If the size difference at the Part II stage does not exceed those limits, the system will remain validly under contract.
+In the case of a size increase of less than the larger of 5 kW or 25%, or if the Approved Vendor desires to have the system change from a distributed generation project to a community solar project (or vice versa), then the Approved Vendor will have the option of canceling and resubmitting the system, but the REC price will then be that of the Block open at the time of resubmission, not of the original submittal.
 A new application fee will be required because the Agency will need to review the system design, which would be different from what was originally submitted (e.g., because of the change in system size).
-If a project is resubmitted and approved, the collateral associated with the original system would be applied to the resubmitted system.
+In all these cases described in this paragraph, if a project is removed, then resubmitted and approved within 365 days of the removal, the collateral associated with the original system would be applied to the resubmitted system (and any excess refunded to the Approved Vendor); if not, the original collateral would be forfeited.